Gene Weingarten: Early life and education

-Gene Norman Weingarten was born on October 2, 1951, in New York City.
+Gene Norman Weingarten was born in New York City.
 He grew up in the southwest Bronx, the son of an accountant who worked as an Internal Revenue Service agent and a schoolteacher.
 In 1968, Weingarten graduated from The Bronx High School of Science and attended New York University, where he started as a pre-med student but ended up majoring in psychology.
 He was editor of the NYU daily student newspaper, The Heights Daily News.
 Weingarten left college three credits short of a degree.

 Career

+1972–1990: Early work

 In 1972, while still in college, Weingarten's story about gangs in the South Bronx was published as a cover story in New York Magazine.

 Weingarten's first newspaper job was with the Albany, New York, Knickerbocker News, an afternoon daily.

 In 1977, he went to work at the Detroit Free Press.
 Weingarten then moved back to New York City to work at The National Law Journal.

 From 1981 to 1990, Weingarten was editor of the Miami Herald Sunday magazine, Tropic.
 In 1984, he hired Dave Barry, giving one of America's best-known humor columnists his big break.
 Tropic won two Pulitzer Prizes, including Barry's, during Weingarten's tenure.
-In 1984 he created the Herald Hunt, along with Barry and his current editor at the Washington Post, Tom Shroder, whom he refers to frequently in his online chats as "Tom the Butcher".
+In 1984 he created the Herald Hunt, along with Barry and his later editor at the Washington Post, Tom Shroder, whom he referred to frequently in his online chats as "Tom the Butcher".